• Document Up to Date

 where:

-• engineURL and engineManagementToken is used for calling Engine APIs, and the environment variables (env:VARIABLE_NAME) values are set in the crafter-setenv.sh file
+• engineURL and engineManagementToken``are required for calling Engine APIs, and the environment variables (*env:VARIABLE_NAME*) values are set in the ``crafter-setenv.sh file

-• studioURL and studioManagementToken is required for calling Studio APIs, and the environment variables (env:VARIABLE_NAME) values are set in the crafter-setenv.sh file
+• studioURL and studioManagementToken``are required for calling Studio APIs, and the environment variables (*env:VARIABLE_NAME*) values are set in the ``crafter-setenv.sh file

-Each deployment target has it’s own YAML configuration file, where the properties of the target and it’s entire deployment pipeline is specified.
-Without this file the Deployer doesn’t know of the existence of the target.
-By default these configuration files reside under ./config/targets (in the case of the CrafterCMS installed on a server, they’re under CRAFTER_HOME/data/deployer/targets).
+Each deployment target has its own YAML configuration file, where the properties of the target and its entire deployment pipeline are specified.
+Without this file, the Deployer doesn’t know of the target’s existence.
+By default, these configuration files reside under ./config/targets (in the case of the CrafterCMS installed on a server, they’re under CRAFTER_HOME/data/deployer/targets).

 Authoring Target Configuration Example (editorial-preview.yaml)